Site Coordinator’s Guide

 1. Introduction

-This Guide is intended to provide Site Coordinators for the ACM Pacific NW Region Contest with assistance in understanding and organizing the many responsibilities with which they are charged.
+This Guide is intended to provide Site Coordinators for the ICPC Pacific NW Region Contest with assistance in understanding and organizing the many responsibilities with which they are charged.
 It provides an overview of "things to remember" in each of several areas -- physical site arrangements, contest personnel requirements, etc.

 In addition to this Site Coordinator's Guide, there are several supplementary documents which will assist Site Coordinators.
 These include a complete set of Contest Rules, a Contest Schedule (in draft form, intended to be augmented by each Site Coordinator as appropriate for that site, provided the basic time-line is adhered to), and other documents available from the Regional Contest Director.